petermekhaeil/til/learnings/ts-config-no-unchecked-index-access.md

 myObject["myKey"].push("myString");
 ```

-This satisfies TypeScript because `myKey` is typed as `string` because of the index signature of `Record`.
-What we do not know though is if `myObject["myKey"]` is defined for us to use.
+This satisfies TypeScript because `myKey` is typed as `string` in the index signature of `myObject`.
+What we do not know yet is if `myObject["myKey"]` is defined for us to use.

 With `noUnCheckedIndexAccess` enabled, TypeScript will warn us that the object is possibly `undefined` and that we should check it exists: